cadon/ARKStatsExtractor/README.md

 # ARK Smart Breeding

 For the game ARK Survival Evolved.
 Extracts possible levelups of creatures to get the values for breeding.
-Save your creatures in a library, sort and compare their stats, view their pedigree and use the breeding-plan to get the best possible creatures.
+Save your creatures in a library, sort and compare their stats, view their pedigree, use the breeding-plan to get the best possible creatures and keep track of the growing babies with timers.

 ## Manual
 See the wiki on more info, e.g. [Manual](https://github.com/cadon/ARKStatsExtractor/wiki/Manual) with links to external resources like **guides and videos**, or [Extraction issues](https://github.com/cadon/ARKStatsExtractor/wiki/Extraction-issues) if something does not work.